FREE WHITEWATER

 Blogging: Once and Future American Tradition

 Many years ago, Bernard Bailyn wrote a masterwork on the intellectual atmosphere of pre-revolutionary America entitled, Ideological Origins of the American Revolution.
-That book was was the winner of both the Pulitzer and Bancroft prizes.
+That book was the winner of both the Pulitzer and Bancroft prizes.
 In that work, and in other studies since, Bailyn shows the power and use of pamphlets — often anonymous or pseudonymous — in shaping opinion in favor of independence.
-Pamphlets played other roles, too: many were small collection of poetry or religious tracts.
+Pamphlets played other roles, too: many were small collections of poetry or religious tracts.

 I am quite sure that the objects of criticism in these pamphlets dislike them intensely.
-So be it; they were part of tradition of free speech on this continent that continues to this day.
+So be it; they were part of the tradition of free speech on this continent that continues to this day.

 It continues to this day in many forms, including blogs like FREE WHITEWATER.
 On the main page of my blog, I have listed a very fine, pseudonymous blog, the Foothill Cities Blog, that comments on life in towns in California.
 Another is daTruthSquad, from New Jersey.
 (Bloggers often find names for their blogs that seem odd and unusual to non-bloggers, but are very much a part of blogger culture.)